frioult/clasik/README.md

 A tentative for browsing the classical musique

-### Extracting the data from the postGresql database MusicBrainz
+### Extracting the data from the postGresql database MusicBrainz is a pain.
+Better install the virtual machine.
+Launch it, connect to it with ssh -p 2222 vm@localhost (password: musicbrainz).
+then
+    sudo su - musicbrainz
+    cd musicbrainz-server/admin/
+    ./psql READWRITE

+In PosGres:
+    \c musicbrainz

+Then you can query:

     select id as artistId, name, trackId, title from musicbrainz.artist_name as names
     inner join(